 (j) NO UNAUTHORIZED CORRESPONDENCE.
-A party must not use a letter, email, or the like to request relief.
+A party must not use a letter, email, or the like to request relief or to respond to a request for relief.

 Rule 3.02 Civil Case Management

 - (a) REQUIREMENTS.
 In every proceeding except a proceeding described in (d), the parties: - (1) must conduct the planning conference required by the Federal Rules of Civil Procedure in person, by telephone, or by comparable means and - (2) must file a case management report using the standard form on the court's website.